-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT or ACT scores in admission decisions for first- , time, first-ye ear, de egre e-se ekinç g ap plica ants ?

+Yes

-Yes No X
+No

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for students applying for Fall 2026.